developer3389/vpn-dev-guide/README.md

 > [!CAUTION]
 > **Important Note on Encryption:**
-> You should approach encryption with extreme caution, as errors in cryptography implementation or key management can completely compromise the confidentiality of their traffic.
+> You should approach encryption with extreme caution, as errors in cryptography implementation or key management can completely compromise the confidentiality of your traffic.
 > We strongly recommend thoroughly **reviewing written code using modern AI agents** before deploying a user-defined VPN in a hostile environment.

 > [!TIP]